Azure/azure-sdk/docs/dotnet/introduction.md

 ### Logging

 Request logging will be done automatically by the `HttpPipeline`.
-If a client library needs to add custom logging, follow the [same guidelines]{{ site.baseurl }}/general_implementation.html#general-logging) and mechanisms as the pipeline logging mechanism.
+If a client library needs to add custom logging, follow the [same guidelines](../implementation.md#general-logging) and mechanisms as the pipeline logging mechanism.
 If a client library wants to do custom logging, the designer of the library must ensure that the logging mechanism is pluggable in the same way as the `HttpPipeline` logging policy.

-{% include requirement/MUST id="dotnet-logging-follow-guidelines" %} follow [the logging section of the Azure SDK General Guidelines]({{ site.baseurl }}/general_implementation.html#general-logging) if logging directly (as opposed to through the `HttpPipeline`).
+{% include requirement/MUST id="dotnet-logging-follow-guidelines" %} follow [the logging section of the Azure SDK General Guidelines](../implementation.md#general-logging) if logging directly (as opposed to through the `HttpPipeline`).

 #### Distributed Tracing {#dotnet-distributedtracing}